ldom/kmidi/README.md

 The producer sends the notes to the topic respecting the melody.
 It pauses the proper amount of time before sending the next note(s).
 The consumer plays the notes as they arrive.
 So when the music slows down, you know that your cluster throughput is decreasing...
 If the melody gets wrong, with silences too long  and irregular between notes, it shows a certain inbalance between consumers.

 Et voilà.

+Notes:
+- You should adjust the number of partitions and replication factor to match your typical cluster setup.
+- The script uses the name of the MIDI file as the key so notes should be read in sequence.
+If you want to hear what happens to the ordering when a consumer is reading from multiple partitions, edit the `producer.produce()` call in `play_notes()` of `kmidi_player.py`, but it may not be pretty to the ear!

 ## Player options